-Not all of these tips will be universally applicable, but there should be something for everyone here.
-Whether you’re a first time planner or a weathered veteran who still has nightmare-flashbacks to Light Magic, there are tips for you here!
+Over our years as Annual Passholders, we’ve learned a lot–and share that with you in this post.
+Of course, as with things like this not all of these tips will be universally applicable, but there should be something for everyone here.
+Whether you’re a Disneyland first-timer or a veteran visitor to California who still has nightmare-flashbacks to Light Magic, there are tips for you here!

 Oh, and be sure to read the comments at the end, as some readers have shared additional tips that are pretty strong.
 Keep in mind that these tips are pretty random…if you’re looking for start to finish vacation planning advice, read our comprehensive Disneyland Trip Planning Guide instead of or in addition to this post.